johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

         return embedding
 ```

-Then we create a new classifier that normalizes the class centers before computing the logits:
+We also create a classifier that normalizes the class centers before computing the logits:

 ```python
 class CosineClassifier(nn.Linear):